open/close all folders

 - Time Master: Thanks to the Chronosphere and assorted technology.
 Red Alert 2 introduces the Chrono Legionnaires, who can teleport around and erase other units from history.
 In the original manual, it's implied that the chronoshift teleportation is actually a case of Time Stands Still while the unit travels across the map the normal way.

-- Useless Useful Spell: In Command & Conquer: Red Alert, a few missions from the end the allies acquire the ability to use the Chronosphere, a teleportation device.
+- Useless Useful Spell: In Command A& Conquer: Red Alert, a few missions from the end the allies acquire the ability to use the Chronosphere, a teleportation device.
 However, in game (more powerful in Cutscene Power to the Max), you can only teleport a single tank at once, and cannot teleport air units or APCs with people without killing the passengers, which really doesn't make sense because the tanks have to have people in them (and a known cheat can disable it).
-This is largely corrected in Red Alert 2, where the Chronosphere has the power to teleport up to 9 small tanks, including vehicles with people in them, as well as some air units.
+This is largely corrected in Red Alert 2 and Red Alert 3, where the Chronosphere has the power to teleport up to 9 small tanks, including vehicles with people in them, as well as some air units.
 In fact, you're able to teleport land units into the sea and sea units onto the land, and it still kills unshielded infantry, making it somewhat of an offensive weapon too.

 The Empire of the Rising Sun